miguelteixeiragomes/Comptacao_Paralela_Floyd/README.md

-# Floyd-Warshall Algorithm
+﻿# Floyd-Warshall Algorithm

-In computer science, the Floyd–Warshall algorithm is an algorithm for finding shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles)
+The Floyd–Warshall algorithm is can be used for finding shortest paths in a weighted graph.

 (source: https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm)